 Unfortunately, the stupa was damaged in the earthquake in April 2015.
 The reconstruction is already in the process since November 2015.

 Visiting Kathmandu in a day is actually not possible.
 There are too many narrow alleys, ancient temples of Buddhism and Hinduism, marketplaces, and historic shops to discover.
 A good starting point for me was the Kathmandu Durbar Square with its multiple temples in pagoda-style.
 I was lucky to be in Kathmandu during market days in the historic center.
-But be prepared for uncountable colorful photo moments every moment.
-Be it women selling coronals made for Hinduist and Buddhist praying purposes, cut heads of goats in an open butchery, tableware made of copper, or Nepalese boys selling cotton candy.
+But be prepared for uncountable colorful photo opportunities every moment.
+Be it women selling coronals made for Hinduist and Buddhist praying purposes, cut heads of goats in an open butchery shop, tableware made of copper, or Nepalese boys selling cotton candy.
 I am in love with the unorganized order of everything.
 My favorite moment: taking a break at the central Trailokya Mohan Narayan Temple and simply do people-watching.
 But have a look at my photos of Kathmandu yourselves.

 Golden Buddha Statues at Amideva Buddha Park

 What I didn’t know was, three gigantic gold-plated Buddha statues are located just on the other side of the hill of the Monkey Temple.
 The middlemost statue is considered to be the tallest Buddha statue of Nepal with 20.4 meters in height (67 ft) surrounded by two 19.5 meters (64 ft) high statues.
 Facing the west, the statues are a good highlight to visit before the sunsets.
 The golden light with the blue sky’s background was a stunning experience during my stay in Kathmandu.

 Starting in Tokyo, we traveled around the country of the rising sun, Japan.
-Next stop was the city of Kyoto before we went via Osaka to Koyasan, the holy mountains in Wakayama district.
+The next stop was the city of Kyoto before we went via Osaka to Koyasan, the holy mountains in Wakayama district.
 From there we did a one-week Kumano Kodo Pilgrimage from Ki Tanabe to Nachi before we jumped on a train to Fujijama Mount Fuji and back to Tokyo.
-Enjoy reading and all the gay couple travel articles!

 Flying around Mount Everest with Yeti Airlines